 You’ll end up with more pain and an open wound that will need to heal over time, causing you to be stopped in your tracks because people usually tear the blister apart while trying to pop it.

 However, research says it’s good to drain it but only while keeping the roof intact.
-This is mostly recommended if you can’t properly function and this particular blister’s very painful & causes an immense amount of discomfort.
+This is recommended if you can’t properly function and this blister is very painful & causes an immense amount of discomfort.